xshmilyx/circul8resources/README.md

 **Illustrator**

-Choose expand, outline stroke or similar before copying.
+* Choose expand, outline stroke or similar before copying.
-Open one of the .psds in photoshop and run the Illustrator Paste action.
+* Open one of the .psds in photoshop and run the Illustrator Paste action.

 **Submitting icons**

-Please include all icon sizes so that the icon you've created can be used to theme other apps.
+* Include all icon sizes so that the icon you've created can be used to theme other apps.
-Also add the source psds to glyphs here.
+* Add the source psds to glyphs here.